marianavif/notes-archive/golang.md

           <methodN> <method-typeN>
           }

+- **package**: directory of `.go` files.

+  - Declare a package:

+        package <package-name>

+    > If the package declaration is `package main`, then the program will be compiled into an executable.

+  - Import a local package:

+        import "<package-name>"

+    > One can assign an alias to the imported package, which will be used to call functions instead of the name of the package itself.
+    >
+    >     import <alias> "<package-name>"

+  - Import an external package:

+        import "<path-to-the-external-package>"

+  - Import multiple packages:

+        import (<insert-packages-separated-by-linebreak>)

 ## Compiling and running a code in Go

 > The path to the code file is explicited when one's not working in the folder where the file is located.

-Compiling a code in terminal:
+Compile a code in terminal and create an executable file:

     go build <path-to-code-file>/<code-file-name>.go

-Running a code after compiling it in terminal:

-    <path-to-executable-program>/<executable-program-name>

-Compiling and running a code in terminal:
+Compile and run a code in terminal, without creating an executable file:

     go run <path-to-code-file>/<code-file-name>.go

 ## Go commands

-Declare a package:

-    package <package-name>

-> The executable code package in go is called `main`.

-Import a local package:

-    import "<package-name>"

-Import an external package:

-    import "<path-to-the-external-package>"

-Import multiple packages:

-    import (<insert-packages-separated-by-linebreak>)
+### Commands from built-in packages

 Return the length of an array or slice: